gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 When entering PROTECTED state, the initiator and the responder independently SHALL stop handling plain chunks, i.e. those chunks will be silently discarded.
-PVALID chunks received in PROTECTED state will be threated as retransmission, thus they will be silently discarded.
+PVALID chunks received in PROTECTED state will be threated as retransmission, thus the initiator receiving a PVALID in PROTECTED state SHALL ignore it, whereas the responder receiving a PVALID state in PROTECTED state SHALL properly reply with PVALID chunk as described above.

 When the initiator receives the PVALID chunk, it will compare with the previous chosen option and in case of mismatch with the one received